10 Wedding Planning Tips For Brides From Wedding Photographers

 • Getting a good night’s sleep before the wedding.

-The tradition is based on an Old English rhyme that dates back to 19th-century Lancashire.
-It describes the items a bride should have on her wedding day: "something old, something new, something borrowed, something blue, a sixpence in your shoe."
+The Old English rhyme, which originated in Lancashire in the 19th century, is the basis for the custom.
+A bride-to-be should possess the following items on her wedding day: “something old, something new, borrowed, blue, a sixpence in your shoe.”

 Google Rating